 MORRISVILLE, N.C.--(BUSINESS WIRE)--

 Levosimendan was discovered and developed by Orion Pharma, Orion Corporation of Espoo Finland.
 Levosimendan is a calcium sensitizer developed for intra-venous use in hospitalized patients with acutely decompensated heart failure.
-It is currently approved in over 50 countries for this indication.
-It is not available in the United States.
+It is currently approved in over 50 countries for this indication and not available in the United States.
 It is under development in North America for reduction in morbidity and mortality of cardiac surgery patients at risk of low cardiac output syndrome (LCOS).
 The acquisition brings to Oxygen Biotherapeutics not only the exclusive rights in North America to develop and commercialize levosimendan for the specific indication of prevention and treatment of LCOS, but also the FDA’s approval of Fast Track status for a Phase 3 trial, and the FDA’s SPA which represents agreement with the Phase III clinical trial’s study protocol.
 The FDA has provided guidance that a single successful trial will be sufficient to support approval of levosimendan in this indication.

-About Oxygen Biotherapeutics, Inc.
+About Oxygen Biotherapeutics

 Caution Regarding Forward-Looking Statements